 Nanjing, Jiangsu, China

-Time frame: at 90 days post-operation
+Time frame: 90 days after randomization

 Procedure time